Asus skips robots at this year’s Computex event and flaunts super-thin laptops instead

 Asus ZenBook Flip S

+Both laptops are very slim and lightweight.
 Asus claims the ZenBook Flip S is “the world’s thinnest convertible laptop.”
 It weighs in at just 1.1kg and is only 10.9mm thick (Asus’ press materials compared it to the HP Spectre x360, which weighs 1.29kg and is 13.8mm thick, and the MacBook Air at 1.35kg and 17mm).

 The ZenBook Flip S’s 13.3in 4K touchscreen display can flip 360 degrees, while its specs–an Intel Core i7-7500U processor, up to 16GB of RAM, and a 1TB SSD–should ensure a fast performance.

 Asus claims the machine’s battery can last up to 11.5 hours and reach a 60 percent charge in 49 minutes, and it has a USB-C port for peripherals.
 The ZenBook Flip S will be available for sale in September starting at $1,099.

 -